roncterry/Deploy-SUSE-AI/README.md

    ***Note 2:** If the cluster has been imported into Rancher Manager SUSE Storage (Longhorn) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

-8) Install SUSE Security (NueVector)
+7) Install SUSE Security (NueVector)

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `25-install_suse_security.sh`

    ***Note:** If the cluster has been imported into Rancher Manager SUSE Security (NeuVector) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

-9) Install the SUSE Observability Agent into the AI Cluster
+8) Install the SUSE Observability Agent into the AI Cluster

    Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)

-10) Configure Access to the SUSE Rancher Application Collection
+9) Configure Access to the SUSE Application Collection

+   a) Edit the `authentication_and_licenses.cfg` file to add your SUSE Application Collection service account or access token (if you didn't already add it above when adding the Observability license key)

-   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `29-connect_to_app_collection.sh`
+   b) On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `29-connect_to_app_collection.sh`

 At this point the base set of applications is installed on the downstream AI cluster.
 You can now use the following scripts to deploy the AI stack applications.
 These scripts can be run on your management machine or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed.